Byte order mark: UTF-16

-For the IANA registered charsets UTF-16BE and UTF-16LE, a byte-order mark should not be used because the names of these character sets already determine the byte order.
+For the IANA registered charsets UTF-16BE and UTF-16LE, a byte order mark should not be used because the names of these character sets already determine the byte order.

 Clause D98 of conformance (section 3.10) of the Unicode standard states, "The UTF-16 encoding scheme may or may not begin with a BOM.
 However, when there is no BOM, and in the absence of a higher-level protocol, the byte order of the UTF-16 encoding scheme is big-endian."
 Whether or not a higher-level protocol is in force is open to interpretation.
 Files local to a computer for which the native byte ordering is little-endian, for example, might be argued to be encoded as UTF-16LE implicitly.
 Therefore, the presumption of big-endian is widely ignored.
 The W3C/WHATWG encoding standard used in HTML5 specifies that content labelled either "utf-16" or "utf-16le" are to be interpreted as little-endian "to deal with deployed content".
-However, if a byte-order mark is present, then that BOM is to be treated as "more authoritative than anything else".
+However, if a byte order mark is present, then that BOM is to be treated as "more authoritative than anything else".

-Without a BOM, it is still fairly reliable to detect if text is UTF-16 and what byte order it is in.
-The characters 1-255, which are far more common than others, have a NUL high byte.
-If a very large number of NUL bytes are only at even (or only at odd) offsets in the file then it is likely to be big-endian (or little-endian) UTF-16.
+Without a BOM, it is still fairly reliable to detect if text is UTF-16 and what byte order it is in if the text is sufficiently long.
+Characters in the Basic Latin block (U+0001 to U+007F) have a NUL (0x00) high byte; even in non-Latin scripts, line-endings and spaces (which are included in this block) are used frequently.
+If NUL bytes are much more often at even offsets in the file then it is likely to be big-endian UTF-16, and little-endian UTF-16 if they occur more often at odd offsets.